 If your child didn't get the kindergarten spot you asked for, try to stay calm.
 Waitlists at schools move over the spring and summer.
 We have seen it happen year after year.
 Children get offers on a rolling basis as families make final choices.
 Hang in there.

-The city sent out offers for kindergarten seats last week: 69 percent received an offer to their first choice and overall, 88 percent got one of their choices.
-Some received offers to their zoned school even though they didn't list it.
+The city sent out offers for kindergarten seats last week: about 71 percent received an offer to their first choice and overall, 85 percent got one of their top three choices.

-In many cases, the waitlists for zoned students will clear by May; in most others, they clear by summer as families move away, opt for gifted and talented programs or private schools.
+In many cases, the waitlists for zoned students will clear by May; in most others, they clear by summer as families opt for gifted and talented programs or private schools.

 Your child is automatically placed on waitlists for all the choices above the one you got.
-Our advice: Call the parent coordinator at the school you want.
+Our advice: Email the parent coordinator at the school you want.
 Stay in friendly touch.
 Be easy to reach.
-This is not the time to hike a mountain with no cell phone service.

-Read our school profiles and check the school stats section.
-You may discover some alternatives that are acceptable.
+Meanwhile, read our school profiles and check the “School Stats” section to learn more.
+You may discover alternatives that are acceptable.
 Otherwise, take a breath and give waitlists time.